The measurement in classical and quantum theory: The measurement in classical and quantum theory

 Consider now a system consisting of a microscopic particle $P$ and a macroscopic device $D$ capable of measuring the position of $P$.
 The particle and the device form a two-particle system whose state belongs to the product Hilbert space $H=H_P \otimes H_D$.
-Consider the motion of the corresponding classical system.
+We have the following result. \begin{itquote}{\bf{(G)}} Suppose the initial state of the system consisting of a microscopic particle and a macroscopic device in the natural surroundings is a product state with the state of the device in the manifold $M^{\sigma}_{3}$.
+Suppose also that the conjecture ${\bf (RM)}$ holds true.
+Then, during the evolution, the state of the system remains in a product form with the state of macroscopic device confined to $M^{\sigma}_{3}$ and evolving classically. \end{itquote} {\it Proof.} Consider the motion of the corresponding classical system.
 Let say, $D$ is a cloud chamber, small enough to be considered a material point, when treated classically.
 The macroscopic device interacts with the surroundings.
 It also interacts with the particle.
 However, in classical physics, the effect of the particle on the device can be neglected.
+It follows that we can apply ${\bf (RM)}$ to the device itself.
 The interaction of the device with the surroundings results in a Brownian motion of the device.
 When the device is sufficiently large, its Brownian motion is trivial and the device is at rest in the lab system.
-By applying ${\bf (RM)}$ to the device, we conclude that the state of the device positioned initially in $M^{\sigma}_{3}$ can be treated independently of the state of the particle and is at rest in the space of state $CP^{H_D}$.
+By applying ${\bf (RM)}$, we conclude that the state of the device positioned initially in $M^{\sigma}_{3}$ can be treated independently of the state of the particle and is at rest in the space of state $CP^{H_D}$.
 On the other hand, a small macroscopic particle placed in the medium of the chamber would undergo a Brownian motion.
 By applying ${\bf (RM)}$ to this case, we conclude that the state of the corresponding quantum system will perform a random walk in the space $CP^{H_P}$.
 According to ${\bf (E)}$, the probability to find the particle at a particular point of $\R^3$ during the walk is given by the Born rule.